 History of Virtual Reality Therapy

-Virtual reality was a term coined in 1989 by Jaron Lanier, which influenced its presence in the field of psychiatric treatment in the 1990’s and early 2000’s.8 Virtual reality (VR) started more than 50 years ago using a stereo head-mounted display, head tracking and computer graphics to access it.
+Virtual reality was a term coined in 1989 by Jaron Lanier, which influenced its presence in the field of psychiatric treatment in the 1990’s and early 2000’s.20 Virtual reality (VR) started more than 50 years ago using a stereo head-mounted display, head tracking and computer graphics to access it.

 In the 1980s and 1990s, VR re-emerged through use of cathode ray tube (CRT) displays.
 Since then, there has been an abundance of research to assess its efficacy in many fields including but not limited to medicine, business, psychotherapy and sports.
 Virtual reality is considered a form of prolonged exposure therapy as a treatment for anxiety disorders.
-Today, the efficacy of Virtual Reality Exposure Therapy in treating other psychological conditions such as depression continues to be explored.1
+Today, the efficacy of virtual reality exposure therapy in treating other psychological conditions such as depression continues to be explored.1

 Final Thoughts on VRET